-IPO and its subsidiary schools experience high employee turnover in 2021 because of the pandemic.
+IPO and its subsidiary schools experience high employee turnover in 2022 due to the lingering effects of the pandemic.
 There was a continued reduction of personnel for the IPO schools, since some of the processes were digitized, classes were done remotely or online or converted to online processes.
 As a result, some job positions became redundant or obsolete.
-The reduction was effected either through resignation, redundancy program or retirement of employees.
+The reduction was a result of resignation, redundancy programs or retirement of employees.